M.S.S./M.P.H. Dual Degree Program

 Those interested in the M.S.S./M.P.H.
 Dual Degree Program must first apply and be accepted to the Bryn Mawr's Graduate School of Social Work and Social Research.
 Currently enrolled M.S.S. students then apply to Jefferson in their first year of the M.S.S. program by Feb.
 1 for Fall entrance the following Fall and apply for financial aid through Jefferson.

-Joint degree students will study at both Bryn Mawr College's Graduate School of Social Work and Social Research and Jefferson School of Population Health.
+Joint degree students will study at both Bryn Mawr College's Graduate School of Social Work and Social Research and Jefferson College of Population Health.
 The completion of the dual degree takes approximately three years for full-time students.

 Current full-time students must first discuss their interest in the JCPH M.P.H. program with their faculty advisor and be recommended for eligibility to apply.
 Please note that the number of applicants eligible to apply is limited; each academic year, JCPH will make available a partial merit scholarship to an eligible GSSWSR student or recent alumnus (graduated within the past five years from applying) who is accepted into the JCPH M.P.H. program and meets established criteria for this award.